Shushsa/docs/docs/governance.md

 ## Q2: Why should I become a Kira partner?

-Becoming a Kira Partner allows you to participate as a validator in the token mining event during the launch of the network and earn revenue from block, network and exchange fee rewards as well as mining KEX token.
-In addition to becoming a validator, partners will also be automatically granted a governance seat position.
-Additionally partners benefit from individual agreements with the Kira Team, such as customization of the token issuance module, LTS of the open-source development stack being delivered by the Kira Team, whitelisting tokens of our partners as stake-able assets in the context of Kira’s Multi Bonded Proof of Stake consensus, thus allowing them to earn a portion of the revenue from the exchange.
-However, partners cannot mine or acquire any more tokens than any other validator.
+Becoming a partner enables you to participate (as a validator) in the 'token mining' event that will occur at the launch of the Kira network.
+You'll also be able to earn revenue from block, network and exchange fee rewards, as well as mining the KEX token itself.
+In addition to becoming a validator, partners will also be granted a governance seat.

+Additionally, partners benefit from tailored agreements with the Kira Team, such as customization of the token issuance module, long term support (LTS) for our open-source development stack and whitelisting of tokens for Multi Bonded Proof of Stake consensus.
+The latter enables partners to earn a share of exchange revenues, however, partners cannot mine, or acquire, any more tokens than any other validator.

 ## Q3: So council members are not required to be validators?
 What are the requirements to be one?